DamianGillessen1989/personal-portfolio-dg/README.md

   - From the source section drop-down menu, select the Main Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - [https://damiangillessen1989.github.io/personal-portfolio-dg/](https://damiangillessen1989.github.io/personal-portfolio-dg/){target="_blank" rel="noopener"}
+The live link can be found here - [https://damiangillessen1989.github.io/personal-portfolio-dg/](https://damiangillessen1989.github.io/personal-portfolio-dg/)

 ## Credits